 Your health care provider may order the following blood tests:

-- Amylase and lipase.
-To diagnose diseases of the pancreas.
+- Amylase and lipase in order to diagnose diseases of the pancreas

 - Complete blood count (CBC)

-- Liver function tests.
-To evaluate how well the liver is working.
+- Liver function tests in order to evaluate how well the liver is working

 Tests that reveal gallstones or inflammation in the gallbladder include:

 Surgery is the most common treatment.
 Surgery to remove the gallbladder is called cholecystectomy.